MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 Ease of use and comfort is another important factor when comparing Sordin vs Comtac, especially for users who will be wearing these on their heads for a long time.
 For example, people hunting or doing military training exercises will want something comfortable over a longer period of time.

 3M designed the COMTAC to be used with other ballistic helmets and firearms.
 The sizing of the headpiece is designed to be adjustable so that it can fit different users.
 The ear cup was also designed to provide a better fit.
-COMTAC offers gel cushions designed to improve the comfort of wearing the device over a long period of time.
-Again, the fit is adjustable for different users.

-The MSA Sordins comes with comfortable ear seals equipped.
+The Sordins comes with comfortable ear seals equipped.
 Gel covers fit well around safety glasses for those who use them and are more comfortable than foam cups with other hearing protectors.
 The batteries can be easily installed and can last as long as 600 hours.
 The slim and foldable design makes it easy to carry around.
 In addition, the size is easily adjustable so that it can fit on anyone’s head.

 When comparing Peltor vs MSA, both of these hearing protection devices have positive ratings for ease of use and comfort, as one would expect for a higher-priced product.